amrosaeed/Fluence-Service/Readme.md

 [Quick Start](https://doc.fluence.dev/docs/quick-start)

 The tutorial presented here builds on the Quick Start tutorial by extending the basic hello world app to add message sending and character count functionality.

+Along the way we link to source files within this repository so that you open these follow along.
+You will find that the code required to deploy a peer-to-peer application with Fluence is very simple and concise.

 Unless otherwise indicated, the applicable license is [Apache 2.0](https://github.com/fluencelabs/fluence/blob/master/LICENSE).